ionic-team/ionic-conference-app/README.md

 |
 ├── plugins/                           * Cordova native plugins
 |
-├── resources/                         * Images for splash screens and icons
+├── resources/                         * Images for splash screens and icons and screenshots of this app
 |
 ├── typings/                           * Contains type definitions
 |